Lord Mayor of Dublin

 The Lord Mayor of Dublin (Ardmhéara Bhaile Átha Cliath) is the honorary title of the chairperson (Cathaoirleach [ˈkahiːɾˠl̠ʲəx]) of Dublin City Council which is the local government body for the city of Dublin, the capital of Ireland.
-The incumbent, since June 2022, is councillor Caroline Conroy.
-The office holder is elected annually by the members of the Council.
+The incumbent, since June 2025, is Fine Gael councillor Ray McAdam.
+The office holder is elected annually by the members of the council.